wunderio/wp-project/README.md

 ## Getting started

 Update the project name to `.lando.yml` and then just use `lando start` to initialize the project.
+You may need to answer `y` to one or more questions during the initialization.

 The project automatically clones the latest version of the Bedrock boilerplate and adds Wunder-specific additions to it.